Eliska Haskova Coolidge: Career

 Coolidge graduated cum laude from the Georgetown University School of Foreign Service in 1963.
-After graduation, she joined the White House as Staff Assistant.
-In 1964 she founded and served as director of the Office of Presidential Messages, as Special Assistant to the President and as a member of President's Speechwriting team until 1981.
-From 1981 to 1990 she worked in the Department of State, serving on the personal staff of Secretary of State Alexander Haig and later, under Secretary of State George Shultz, as Congressional Liaison Officer for the Inter-American Bureau, Assistant Chief of Protocol of the U.S., and as Alternate Delegate to the Organization of American States.
+After graduation, she joined the White House as a staff assistant.
+In 1964, she served in the Central Files Division.
+She later became director of the Office of Presidential Messages and was a member of the President's speechwriting team until 1981.
+From 1981 to 1990, she worked at the Department of State, serving on the personal staff of Secretary of State Alexander Haig and later, under Secretary of State George Shultz, as Congressional Liaison Officer for the Inter-American Bureau, Assistant Chief of Protocol of the U.S., and as Alternate Delegate to the Organization of American States.
 She retired from government service in 1990.

 After the fall of the Iron Curtain, Coolidge took an early retirement so as to be free to travel to her native Czech Republic where she now teaches "The Art and Management of Social Skills, Diplomatic and Business Protocol."
 Her clients include top government officials, lawyers, businessmen and the general public.
 Her courses are held at the Hotel Mandarin Oriental Prague.